Written by Craig Fearn

 - Ensure they disclose sponsored content (it's the law)

-11. User-Generated Content
+11. Why Is User-Generated Content Your Most Trusted Marketing?

-12. Seasonal and Event-Based Marketing
+12. How Should You Plan Seasonal and Event-Based Marketing?

 Plan your marketing around the calendar.
 Key dates to prepare for: